Lesson 3: Free hardanger pattern

 Using the finer no. 8 pearl cotton, you will needleweave these together to form neat bars.

-Attach the thread to the back of the Kloster blocks and then take your needle under two, over two, backwards and forwards until the once naked bar is comfortably filled with stitches.
+Attach the thread to the back of the Kloster blocks and then take your needle under two threads, over two, backwards and forwards until the once naked bar is comfortably filled with stitches.
 Don't squeeze too many stitches in otherwise your bars will bend and not look as tidy in the finished piece.

 After needleweaving three sides of the "square" left by the withdrawn threads, you need to just work half of the fourth bar, at which point we will work a doves eye filling stitch.